 Finding affordable housing lets you:

-Don't wait.
+Do not wait.
 Start your search.
-Making your location-independent dream come true!
+Make your location-independent dream come true!

 Next Post Previous Post